quarkdown-labs/quarkdown-vscode/README.md

 **Q: Why aren't my function calls highlighted?**
 A: Function call highlighting happens on the server side via semantic tokens.
-This should be enabled by default, but in case it isn't working properly, make sure `editor.semanticHighlighting.enabled` is set to `true`.
+This is enabled by default, but in case it isn't working properly, make sure `editor.semanticHighlighting.enabled` is set to `true`.

 **Q: Why is my live preview delayed?**
 A: Compilation happens almost instantly, but it's triggered only when the document is saved.
 To improve the experience you might consider lowering the auto-save delay in your VS Code settings (`files.autoSaveDelay`) to about `100`.